Chinese

 In cold regions, ordinary lithium battery systems typically require heating equipment to protect the cells.
 The LYP cell's wider operating range can reduce system cost and complexity in two ways.

+Reduced heating equipment needs.
 Ordinary LiFePO4 systems in cold regions usually require heating pads, temperature control circuits, and temperature sensors to prevent the battery from operating in damaging conditions.
 These add purchase cost, require installation labor, increase system complexity, and can themselves become a source of failures.

-LYP cells discharge normally down to -45°C. In most cold-region operating scenarios, heating equipment can be simplified or limited to assisting with charging window management, rather than maintaining battery temperature around the clock.
+Reduced heating energy consumption.
 Heating equipment in ordinary lithium systems consumes a portion of the stored energy to maintain battery temperature.
 In off-grid systems, that energy consumption directly reduces the amount of power available for actual loads.
-The LYP cell's lower operating temperature floor means less heating demand, and more stored energy available for the equipment that needs it.

 Physical Insulation Strategies